s-soltys/home-assignment-pa/README.md

 - **[Documentation](#documentation)** - All the expected sections of the documentation shared in the requirements (Architecture, Developer Guide, Onboarding etc.)
 - **[Epilogue](#epilogue)** - Some finishing comments

+**Video onboarding:** For additional context and introduction to the results of the documentation and code, please refer to [Video Commendary](https://example.com).
+Note: Video documentation can be **very** effective and I use and recommend using it heavily across every organisation I work with.

 ---
 # How to run?
 ### Prerequisites: